Sony Xperia 1 first look: our early thoughts on the latest Xperia flagship

 Battery and camera

-The battery inside the Xperia 1 is a 3330mAh, which for a phone this size doesn’t particularly big.
-Considering this is powering a huge 4K display, it may be the battery life here isn’t particularly impressive.
+The battery inside the Xperia 1 is 3330mAh, which for a phone this size isn't particularly big.
+Considering this is powering a huge 4K display, it may be that battery life here isn’t particularly impressive.

-We won’t be able to tell for certain until we’ve got the phone in for review though when we’ll be sure to push it to its limits.
+We won’t be able to tell for certain until we’ve got the phone in for review, when we’ll be sure to push it to its limits.

 The Xperia 1 marks the first time the company has introduced a triple camera to one of its smartphones.
 It uses a 12MP wide sensor, 12MP telephoto and a 12MP super wide sensor.